Talltiger50/TalkPI/README.md

 # TalkPI

-a python project to add a voice and ears to a large language model that runs on a raspberry pi
+TalkPI is a Python project designed to add voice and ears to a large language model that runs on a Raspberry Pi using [Ollama](https://ollama.com/) locally.